tijsboussier/blog/about.md

 <div style="float: right; width: 200px; margin: 0 1em;"><p style="text-align:center;"><img src="docs/assets/images/about.jpg" /></p></div>

+## About me

 - Tijs
 - He/him
 - 39
 - Born in Belgium
 - Living in Brussels
 - EdTech policy advisor at KU Leuven Faculty of Arts
-- :heart: books (mostly fiction), film and TV, languages/linguistics, music, technology
+- ❤️ books (mostly fiction), film and TV, languages/linguistics, music, technology

 ## About this website
 I used to blog.
 Blogger, Wordpress, LiveJournal, Tumblr ...: you name it, I was on it.
 Then I stopped.
 It's been half a decade since I last published anything more substantial than an Instagram story.
 For just as long I've been missing it though and so, after a lot of soul-searching as well as a couple of previous, botched attempts, I'm now ready to put my stuff out there again.